 Admission Requirements and Application FAQ’s

-The Master of Real Estate Program (MRE) is a dual-intake program, admitting students for both Spring and Fall Semesters.
+The Master of Real Estate Program (MRE) admits students for both Spring and Fall Semesters.

 |Priority Deadline||March 15||October 15|

 - While we have two deadlines each semester, Priority and Final, all spots are typically filled with Priority Deadline candidates.

 - To be eligible for admission scholarships, your application must be received by the priority deadline.